procomputerltd/pcc-joomla/README.md

 # pcc-joomla

-`ProComputerLtd\Joomla` is a set of classes that perform operations on a Joomla! installition and extensions, components:
+`ProComputerLtd\Joomla` is a set of classes that perform operations on a Joomla! installation and extensions, components: